ga-wdi-pvd/rails-api/readme.md

 <details>
   <summary><strong>What do we want to happen after a successful save?
 How about an unsuccessful one?</strong></summary>

-  > If the save is successful, either redirect the user to the artist show page (HTML) or send back the new artist (JSON).
+  > If the save is successful, either redirect the user to the grumble show page (HTML) or send back the new grumble (JSON).
   >
   > If the save fails, either send the user back to the new form (HTML) or send back an error message (JSON).